 Surprise (not really) — science has discovered that plump kids tend to stay that way!
 In a study of almost 4,000 public school students in three metropolitan areas, 65 percent of obese fifth-graders remained so as tenth-graders, and 23 percent were overweight.
 Nearly all obese tenth-graders had been obese or overweight in fifth grade.

 We don’t need to look hard to understand the child obesity problem.
-Americans at all ages are getting too little exercise while sleeping too little, or badly, and are continually surrounded by foods engineered to make us want to eat more.
+Obesity trends in America are getting worse for us all; we're getting too little exercise while sleeping too little, or badly, and are continually surrounded by foods engineered to make us want to eat more.

 Americans are less likely to bike or walk to school than in the past, so exercise isn’t built into our routine.
 Kids ages eight to 18 spend an average of 7.5 hours a day wrapped up in TV, computers, video games, cell phones, and movies.
 While they’re staring at the screen, they tend to snack, especially after watching a catchy ad for an addictive food.